Vivojay/mariana-music-player/README.md

 - **VLC not found:** install 64-bit VLC in its standard directory or set `vlc path` in `settings/settings.yml`.
 - **FFmpeg/FFprobe warning:** add the directory containing `ffmpeg.exe` and `ffprobe.exe` to the system `PATH`, then open a new terminal.
+- **JavaScript runtime warning:** install Deno or Node.js 22+ and add it to `PATH`; yt-dlp uses it for YouTube's current JavaScript challenges.
 - **No audio device:** confirm Windows can see an output device before starting Mariana.
 - **Dependency mismatch:** recreate `.venv` and install from `requirements.txt`; do not mix the old 2022 dependency set with the modern lock.